< Back to Curriculum page

 KEY STAGE 4

 Pupils will follow an appropriate course of study based on ability and individual need.
 They will follow aims and objectives from the relevant syllabus.
-Some pupils follow a two year OCR GCSE Mathematics or statistics course.
+Some pupils follow a three year AQA GCSE Mathematics course.
 The majority of pupils follow an OCR Entry Level qualification where they will gain either an entry level 1, 2 or 3.

 Once completing the appropriate accredited course in Key Stage 4, our sixth form pupils study a more practical approach to the subject.
 They focus on using and applying their acquired skills and knowledge to solve ‘real life problems’.
 Pupils follow objectives towards achieving an Edexcel Functional skills qualification which can be studied from entry level 1 up to a level 2.